There is an interesting clarity grade on the market that few customers know about, and often, those that do, find out the hard way.

-They know it’s not a true SI2 so they call it an SI3.
+But they know it’s not an SI2, so they call it an SI3 instead.

-SI3 sounds better.
-SI3 sells better.
-SI3 gets more money, and there is NO stigma like there is calling the Diamond an I Clarity (the lowest Clarity on the market).
+SI3 sounds better, sells better, gets more money, and there is no stigma attached, like calling the Diamond an I clarity (the lowest clarity on the market).

-But some Jewelers I’m sure, will take full advantage of this better sounding Clarity.
-You can’t blame them either… The Diamonds are already on the market.
-They are Certified.
+But some jewelers I’m sure, will take full advantage of this better sounding clarity grade.
+You can’t blame them either… The diamonds are already on the market.
+They are certified.
 And if it helps sell the stone, why not?

-GIA says there is no SI3, and that’s good enough for me!
+GIA says there is no SI3, and I agree.

 Is this purchase a regret?
-Maybe, Maybe not.
-You probably will pay more.
-You might have got mislead.
-You may not be getting the SI Quality you think you’re buying… And you will have a much tougher time trading in or upgrading your Diamond.
-Jewelers will only give you the equivalent to what the stone really is: An I1 Clarity!
+Maybe, maybe not… You probably will pay more.
+You might have been mislead.
+You may not be getting the quality you think you’re getting… And you will have a much tougher time trading in or upgrading that diamond.
+Jewelers will only give you the equivalent to what the stone really is: an I1 clarity.

-When GIA includes the SI3 Category into it’s strict grading system, I’ll take them seriously.
+When GIA includes the SI3 category into their strict grading system, I’ll take it seriously.

 Until then, don’t listen to the fluff.
-SI3’s are I Clarity Diamonds, just look at the flaws.
-You’ll see!
+SI3’s are I clarity diamonds and nothing more.
+Just look at the flaws… You’ll see!

 You May Also Like: